 The judges will use rubrics to determine if your work "meets standards," "partially meets standards," or "does not meet standards."
 The final recommendation of each ("sufficient" or "insufficient" for certification) will be based on whether the work meets most of the standards and the ease with which any unmet standards might be remediable.
-New application and renewal rubrics are posted at BCG's website for use by applicants when preparing their portfolios.
-Renewing associates may find the new application rubrics for research reports, case studies, and kinship-determination projects useful for self-evaluating work samples prior to submission.
+New application rubrics are posted at BCG's website for use by applicants when preparing their portfolios.
 See www.BCGcertification.org/process/rubrics/